lanseg/chronicler/README.md

 Adapter is a module that parses some site or social network into a protobuf-defined format, extracts content, links, comment-reply structure, etc.

+For example, we are running ```./main save ./main save "http://some/url"```, we check which adapter matches it and let it work with the resource defined by link.
+If no special adapters found, we are downloading it as a simple web page.

 ```
 TODO: Add note about adapters
 ```